 Everyday we generate or receive valuable inputs with regard to what we could build next.
 The list is endless, so we try to log each of them after we have added enough context for when a decision needs to be made.
 Some of the inputs we receive will be directly flagged as high potential when the value is clear, and others will be tossed out in the backlog for when we are a hundred million company.
 First, we review each suggestion and allocate them to one of six following categories:

 - Business opportunity – Not necessarily a technology breakthrough, but a feature that can open a new market or strengthen our company’s position.
 These feature requests generally come from our business development team, and seek to address needs of the business opportunity.
 For example, we would start from a new strategy to get meter manufacturers to offer our solutions to their customers, and we would come up with some new features that would be required to support that strategy.
-Today our main offer is an energy analytics platform for commercial & industrial customers, but the same technology could also work miracles in other markets.
+Today our main offer is an energy management platform for commercial & industrial customers, but the same technology could also work miracles in other sectors with high energy demands.
 We are faced with new business opportunities everyday – the challenge arises in choosing the right one based on market research and gut feeling, and making sure that we don’t get too distracted from the core offering on the way.

 - Technology innovation/IP – This really is about our company’s core value, and how we can disrupt the market with technology that no one else has.
 Maintaining a culture of innovation pushed from the top is important, first of all to secure business for the future, but more importantly to grow into new and exciting areas.
 We invest greatly into our R&D team and keep control over what goes into our roadmap, and assign time for prototyping new ideas that can potentially lead to a major breakthrough.
 We also always make sure to converge our ideas into a product that is commercially viable, letting go of projects that do not deliver to focus on high-value innovation.

-- Platform infrastructure – Making sure that our technology backbone is continuously updated and operational is key, as it could jeopardize our business entirely.
+- Platform infrastructure – Making sure that our energy analytics technology is continuously updated and operational is key, as it could jeopardize our business entirely.
 The Wattics system back-end is not what customers see or buy, but it is the foundation of the technology that will grow the value of the company.
-Flexibility, security, scalability and reliability are required when dealing with sensitive data transactions online, and to ensure that our customers can access their data at any time from anywhere in the world.
+Flexibility, security, scalability and reliability are required when dealing with sensitive data transactions online, and to ensure that our customers can access their data at any time from anywhere in the world using our energy monitoring dashboard.
 We therefore invest time in fostering end-to-end security, minimum down time, seamless data integration, scalable big data management and more.
 Our team spends one day every development sprint on refactoring tasks, to integrate best-in-class monitoring tools, improving our testing environments and logs, and replacing outdated software and ways to do things.
 Technical depth is a major risk when adding new components to an already complex back-end platform, so we have established clear guidelines for our developers to follow, including restrictions on the programming languages to use for new components, thorough documentation and testing of the code base before any release, use of specific libraries for specific functionality, etc.

 - Customer feature requests – These are tricky because on one hand you want to make your customers happy or at times close a major sale, and on the other hand you want to avoid developing technology that does not fit within the company strategy (or that does not have priority), or developing a custom feature that you will have to maintain and evolve over the next 5 years for one customer only.
 Customer input is also something very valuable, because it tells us what the market needs, and what our tool lacks of.
 We therefore pay attention to every input and investigate the ones we believe are relevant for our strategy.
 We offer our partners a mechanism by which they can submit suggestions regarding what they would like to see in our platform, and we then run the relevant input to our trusted partners to validate such needs.
 Very often we end up sending the feature to our backlog, but at times this process helps us uncover what’s next for us.
 The most important is to understand the real need from our partners and we devise the best feature possible for that, as opposed to having our partners specify the solution themselves, which might end up limited in functionality and evolution.